YonicDev/gca-js/README.md

 ## API
 The gca-js API is an *asynchronous* revision of the API used in [gca+][2], but it follows almost the same model as gca-node API version 2.0.
 The full API is included on the wiki.

-## Main feautres
-Since gca-js is written entirely in JavaScript, it doesn't directly rely on other sources like DLLs, and instead uses other NodeJS modules.
-This removes certain problems with gca-node, namely:

-1. `node-gyp` isn't called at any time, making it much easier to install across platforms.
-2. No more restraints from using `apm`.
-This means that gca-js is compatible with applications such as `electron`.
-3. `gca-js` becomes asynchronous and doesn't require an extra thread to be executed.

-## Issues
-Major and critical issues with their workarounds will be posted here.
-The full list is at the Issues section.

-### Windows fails to load the module in graphical applications
-This seems to be an issue regarding how Node.js deals with the FFI protocols on Windows, so unfortunately it's an issue outside of gca-js.

-However, a websocket can be used as a workaround for this issue.

 ## FAQ
   * **Does gca-js work with USB GameCube Controllers?**